ianforrest11/aws_iam_management/README.md

     username   = "jappleseed"
 }
 ```
-- once this updated configuration is pushed to the `main` branch, the `.github/workflows/terraform.yml` workflow will pick it up and create the role `developer` in AWS
+- once this updated configuration is pushed to the `main` branch, the `.github/workflows/terraform.yml` workflow will pick it up and create the user `jappleseed` in AWS